GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 •	Search & rescue
 •	Traffic control

-If you are willing to serve and live in the 3BN AO, please request to be part of the 3BN at MEPS or with your cadre at IET.

 ## 4BN/1BDE

 The 4BN is known as the WSAR (Wilderness Search and Rescue) BN.